How much Champions League prize money do teams make & what is the cost of failing to qualify?

 A clause is built in where Adidas can pay significantly less to United if they are not in the Champions League, which could be the case for the 2022/23 season.

 There are many other deals like that between clubs and shirt sponsors.

 It is also prominent with other commercial partners and is similar even when it comes to the value of stadium naming rights.

-Fewer matches mean lower gate receipts for teams as well, so the Champions League impacts so many financial areas.
+Fewer matches mean lower gate receipts for teams as well, so the Champions League impacts many financial areas.

 Coronavirus adds to impact

-The coronavirus pandemic means the impact of missing out on Champions League football is greater than ever before.
+The coronavirus pandemic also means the impact of missing out on Champions League football is greater than ever before.

 So losing Champions League football and the prize money that comes with it is even more painful than it would be already.

-Most of the top stars in world football are motivated by playing in the biggest competitions.
+It also has an impact on persuading players to join too as most of the top stars in world football are motivated by playing in the biggest competitions.

 So while top clubs may still try to tempt signings with big wage packets, without Champions League football to offer the club in question usually becomes significantly less appealing.